ross-alexander/dq/characters/items/items-ishamael.md

 In recognition of their valuable field work, the #1 Hobbit Detective Agency has assigned Marco and Ishmael the rank of Special Junior Detective.
 While they hold this rank they receive;

 - Free training for all normal skills, up to rank 4.
-- Access to R7 weaponsmiths, armouers and mechinicians
+- Access to R7 weaponsmiths, armourers and mechinicians.
-- General assistance (GM discretion) from the Agencies and detectives when in Brastor
+- General assistance (GM discretion) from the Agencies and detectives when in Brastor.
 - 5,000sp of guild services, per session, for the next two year.
-- Free lodging in a detective agency in Brastor
+- Free lodging in a detective agency in Brastor.

 If the Agency hears of them acting against honest hobbits, they will lose their rank in the agency and this benefit.